Behavioral Intelligence for goal-oriented marketers

 "what do they need"

 Needs-based segmentation involves segmenting users based on what users need or what product features and benefits were most appealing to them.
 For example, people from Boston who live in suburbs may indicate that they need snow removal tools.
 The needs of users can be collected using surveys or detected based on likes and visits to items of interest.

 "what outcomes you want from users"

-Outcome-based segmentation is advantageous as it enables segmenting users based on what outcomes app publishers want to achieve from each segment.
+Outcome-based segmentation is advantageous as it enables segmenting users based on what outcomes businesses and brands want to achieve from each segment.
 A group of users that may be okay spending (via in-app purchases) on filters and another segment may be perfect for sponsored filters.
 Segments are differentiated from feature-driven needs-based segmentation.

 Motorola for example, used three market segments for its radio product: Discrete and covert communications (e.g. FBI, CIA), communications in life-threatening situations (e.g. Fire fighting), and communications for administrative tasks (e.g. organizing an event).
 Market segments may have overlapping needs (e.g. longer lasting battery).

 "how users behave and what they do, in your app"